htcondor/htcondor/docs/grid-computing/job-router.rst

 the machine where jobs are submitted.
 Check that the machine can successfully submit grid jobs before setting up and using the Job Router.
-Typically, the single required element that needs to be added for GSI authentication is an X.509 trusted certification authority directory, in a place recognized by HTCondor (for example, ``/etc/grid-security/certificates``).
+Typically, the single required element that needs to be added for SSL authentication is an X.509 trusted certification authority directory, in a place recognized by HTCondor (for example, ``/etc/grid-security/certificates``).
 The VDT (`http://vdt.cs.wisc.edu <http://vdt.cs.wisc.edu>`_) project provides a